West Bletchley

 West Bletchley is a district and civil parish that covers the western part of Bletchley, a constituent town of Milton Keynes in Buckinghamshire, England.
 The parish consists of that part of Bletchley which is south of Standing Way/H8 (A421), west of the West Coast Main Line, and north of Water Eaton Brook.
-(The remainder of Bletchley is combined with Fenny Stratford to form the parish of Bletchley and Fenny Stratford).
+The remainder of Bletchley is combined with Fenny Stratford to form the parish of Bletchley and Fenny Stratford.

 Geography

-West Bletchley contains three major districts with parish council wards within them.
+West Bletchley contains three major residential districts with parish council wards within them.
 These wards/estates include: